Which Scandinavian languages should I learn?

 Is Norwegian, Danish, Swedish, and Finnish worth the effort?
 Is Icelandic or Faroese even a language?
 What is the difference between Nordic and Scandinavian languages?
 Read along.

-Barring a few exceptions, most European languages are part of the Indo-European group.
+Barring a few exceptions, most European languages belong to the Indo-European language family.

 Within the Indo-European family, there are various sub-categories.